2016 Metcalf Travel Award ProgramThe deadline for proposals for Metcalf Travel Award applications is March 13, 2016. See

-Family care grants available for Inclusive Astronomy meeting
+Family care grants available for Boulder SPD meeting

 The SPD Executive Committee, along with the AAS, are committed to helping SPD members and SPD affiliate members with young children attend the Inclusive Astronomy meeting.

-SPD childcare grant applications for up to seven grants of up to $400 each are available for the Inclusive Astronomy meeting, and are due by Wednesday, May 20, 2015 at 7 P.M.
+SPD childcare grant applications for up to eight grants of up to $400 each are available for the 47th SPD meeting in Boulder, Colorado, and are due by Wednesday, April 6, 2016 at 7 P.M.
 (EST).

 The grant recipient will be responsible for arranging the childcare; the grants are intended to offset the cost of this childcare.
 We anticipate awarding up to eight grants of up to $400 each to offset childcare costs.
 This might include babysitting costs at the hotel, or contributions towards the daily expenses of a spouse/relative attending the meeting to care for the child.
 The recipient needs to supply a receipt or other proof of payment to obtain the reimbursement.Please use the online form to apply.